do i need a bike license?

 In the event of postponement (i.e. due to severe extreme weather or bushfires) OpenRoads Rally will organise an alternate date, at the next earliest practical time, subject to the availability of the site from landowners and registration money will be carried forward.

-If you are unable to attend these new dates you are entitled to a full refund of the ticket (minus the booking fee).
+If you are unable to attend these new dates you are entitled to a full refund of the ticket (minus an admin fee).